 Bringing you the latest news & resources in eye health

-Therefore, if you’re having laser cataract surgery the best advice is to wait until both eyes are operated on before attempting to drive.
+Therefore, if you’re having cataract surgery the best advice is to wait until both eyes have been operated on before attempting to drive.
 The good news is that the recovery period is quite short, usually just a day or two.
 Some people’s eyes can be slightly swollen for a short time after the procedure – if this is the case, you should wait for a full recovery before hitting the road.

 For safety’s sake, it’s wise to carefully consider if your vision has stabilised before driving again.
 If it hasn’t fully recovered, an error of judgement could lead to significant consequences.

 Always plan ahead and have a friend or relative to serve as a chauffeur on the day of laser cataract surgery.
-Also, don’t count on a taxi or hire service to take you home, because you will need someone to stay with you for a few hours during the adjustment period.
+Also, don’t count on a taxi or hire service to take you home, because you will need someone to stay with you for a few hours during the recovery period.